 Jackman was the recipient of the Louisville Society of Professional Journalists Award of Merit for his column Technicalities, which appeared in Snitch.

-He currently serves as faculty advisor to the English Club, and directs the Writers Workshop Project.
+He also directs the Writers Workshop Project.